Local, state police investigate North Star school threat that prompts lockdown

-BOSWELL – Local and state law enforcement responded to a threat of violence reported at North Star schools on Wednesday.
+BOSWELL, Pa. – Local and state law enforcement responded on Wednesday to a threat of violence reported at North Star schools, authorities said.

 “There was a concerning phone call made to the North Star School District (Wednesday),” Boswell Borough Police Chief Ray Wilhelm III said.